GigaSpaces-ProfessionalServices/gs-dev-training/xap-dev-training-lab15-solution/README.md

 b.
 Run the AccountFeeder. <br />
 c.
 Run the PaymentFeeder. <br />
 d.
 Run BillBuddyCurrentProfitDistributedExecutor. <br />
 e.
-Check the gs-agent log at the console (Hint: gs-ui hosts tab)
+Check the console log of the service grid or the gsc logs of the partitions (Hint: gs-ui hosts tab)
     to see your message “Hello” is printed in both partitions and ensure that the task is actually being distributed to multiple partitions.